-As the uterus expands, two parallel sheets of muscles (the rectal abdominis muscles), which run from the rib cage to the pubic bone, may separate along the center seam.
+- Muscle separation.
+As the uterus expands, two parallel sheets of muscles (the rectus abdominis muscles), which run from the rib cage to the pubic bone, may separate along the center seam.
 This separation may worsen back pain.

 Treatments for Back Pain in Pregnancy